vapor-community/PassKit/README.md

 )
 ```

 **IMPORTANT**: Whenever your pass data changes, you must update the *modified* time of the linked pass so that Apple knows to send you a new pass.
 The given example, above, is for PostgreSQL, but the concept should be the same for any database.
 The syntax for the triggers will simply be a little different.
+You can do this in `ModelMiddleware` but I like to have the database itself do it so if anything outside the app makes a change, it still updates.

 ### Implement the delegate.